natalieagus/50002/docs/Software/k_stackandprocedures.md

 	return r;
 }
 ```

+{: .highlight}
-The function is implemented as a fixed set of procedure / instructions.
+A function is a fixed set of procedure / instructions.

 We can call it anywhere afterwards:
 ```cpp
 int result_1 = fact(4);
 int result_2 = fact(9);